Rajkumar-Gunasekaran/Youtube-Comment-Analysis/README.md

 **Key Features:**

 **Interactive Interface:** Input a YouTube video URL to analyze sentiment and explore keyword trends in comments.

 **Data Retrieval:** Securely fetch comments using the YouTube Data API and Google API Client.

 **Text Processing:** Utilize NLTK for tokenization, stopword removal, and frequency analysis of keywords.

 **Sentiment Analysis:** Employ VADER Sentiment for categorizing comments into positive, neutral, and negative sentiments.

 **Visualization:** Visualize sentiment distributions using Matplotlib and generate word clouds of keyword frequencies with WordCloud.

-E**nvironment Security:** Manage API keys securely with dotenv, following industry best practices.
+**Environment Security:** Manage API keys securely with dotenv, following industry best practices.

 **Technologies Used:**
 - Python